 NISP is nearing the final stages of federal permitting with the final Environmental Impact Statement (FEIS) released for public comment in July, 2018.

-City Council will conduct a preliminary review and discuss the Northern Integrated Supply Final Environmental Impact Statement on September 11, 2018.
+City Council conducted a preliminary review and discuss the Northern Integrated Supply Final Environmental Impact Statement on September 11, 2018.
 View the meeting documents here.

 The Northern Integrated Supply Project (NISP) is a water development and storage project proposed by the Northern Water Conservancy District (Northern) on behalf of 15 municipalities and water providers, mainly south and east of Fort Collins.
 NISP will draw water from the Cache la Poudre River.
 One of two proposed reservoirs for NISP, “Glade Reservoir” will be located near Ted’s place north of Fort Collins.
 Project details